Skip to content

 Thumb Input Principle, continued

-Of the two inner lane notes and two gears, combinations of 3 or 4 of these inputs cannot be realistically hit by controller players (without even more advanced tech).
+Of the two inner lane notes and two gears, combinations of 3 or 4 of these inputs cannot be realistically hit by controller players (without even more advanced and largely theoretical tech).

-Although crossgears can technically always be hit, not all crossgears are fair game.
-Controller players need time or positioning queues in order to react to crossgears ahead.
+Although crossgears can technically always be hit, not all crossgears are fair.
+Controller players need time and proper indication in order to react to crossgears consistently.

-While the most basic crossgears are defined as the combination of two notes, there are actually many ways that crossgears can be built upon, made more unique, or made easier to hit for controller players, especially on sightread.
+While the most basic crossgears are defined as the combination of two notes, there are actually many ways that crossgears can be built upon, made more unique, or made easier to hit for controller players.
 This includes deciding between tap and hold inputs, combining crossgears with middle / outer lane notes, and alternating between crossgears and non-crossgear notes.

 Tap and hold crossgears, despite requiring the player’s thumbs to be in the same places, have very different feels and use cases.
 Tap crossgears are crossgears where the tap note or hold note must be hit simultaneously as the gear.
 While these crossgears are technically hittable, they require more sudden movement and are harder to sightread.
-Additionally, some charts will also use previous note placement to prepare the player to hit tap gears, making them more readable.
+Some charts use prior note placement to anticipate the tap crossgear, making them more readable.

 On the other hand, hold note crossgears are crossgears where a hold started on an earlier beat overlaps a gear, requiring the player to maintain the hold note while reaching a thumb over to hit the gear.
-Hold crossgears provide their own indication through the hold note input, making them easier for controller players to read and hit.
-They also have one finger stay in place, decreasing the suddenness of movement.
+Hold crossgears provide their own indication through the hold note, making them easier for controller players to read and hit.
+They also have one finger stay in place, decreasing the amount of movement.

 Tap CrossgearsHold Crossgears

-While additional inner lane taps and gears cannot be added to a crossgear without making a controller-unfriendly pattern, outer lane and middle lane taps (1, 2, 5, and 6) can be added without creating impossible patterns.
+While additional face taps and gears cannot be added to a crossgear without making them controller-unfriendly, bumper and trigger taps (1, 2, 5, and 6) can be added.
 Adding additional notes for the player to hit simultaneously with a crossgear can make for more interesting and unique patterns.

 An XDRV composed of a crossgear and additional holds.

-A very dynamic form of movement that you can do with crosshands is that you can alternate between gears that create a crossgear and gears that do not (i.e. the gears alternate what side they are on).
-This creates back-and-forth thumb motion that is very satisfying to perform.
-With that said, consecutive crossgears on the same side can feel fun to hit as well.
+A very dynamic form of movement that you can do with crossgears is that you can alternate what side your gears are on.
+This creates a back-and-forth motion that is very satisfying to perform.
+With that said, consecutive crossgears on the same side can be fun to hit as well.

 An XDRV composed of a alternating crossgears and non-crossgear gears.

-A common idea that newer charters will state when encountering crossgears is that crossgears only affect the experience of controller players.
+A common idea that newer charters think is that crossgears only affect the experience of controller players.
 This is based on the fact that poor consideration of crossgears can make a chart unfair or even impossible on controller.
-This is a reasonable idea, but it misses a part of the picture.
-Usage of crossgears is not just a matter of compatibility; it is also a matter of expressiveness.
+This is not the full picture.
+Usage of crossgears is not just a matter of compatibility!
+It is also a matter of expressiveness.

-On a controller, crossgears are very dynamic and carry a lot of emphasis.
+On controller, crossgears are very dynamic and carry a lot of emphasis.
 This emphasis is supplied by the motion of the thumb across the controller.
-At faster speeds, crossgears in isolation can make for a very fun and mechanically interesting section for controller players.
+At faster speeds, crossgears alone can make for very fun and mechanically interesting sections on controller.
 This emphasis can be lesser if the section’s patterning is slower, as it gives the player more time to get their thumb in position before hitting the gear.

-On the contrary, crossgears typically feel the same as chords or single-handed LN patterns.
-The emphasis that controller players experience when hitting crossgears at fast speeds is often lost on keyboard players.
+On keyboard, however, crossgears typically feel the same as chords or single-handed LN patterns.
+The emphasis that controller players experience when hitting crossgears at fast speeds is lost.
 As with all gears, the difference in visual presentation provides some emphasis, but not nearly as much as controller players feel.

 With these factors in mind, there are three approaches you can take to work around this issue, many of which are employed by base game charts: